 Give her plenty of nutritious dark, leafy greens and generously sprinkle them with a calcium powder supplement so her bones and muscles stay nice and strong throughout her egg-laying process.

 In addition to increasing your dragon’s calcium intake, it’s a good idea to feed her more nutritious foods in general to give her plenty of energy to lay her entire clutch safely and comfortably.

 While lots of dark, leafy greens are ideal, other veggies like squash, bell peppers, and green beans will also give her some variety in her diet.

 A small amount of safe fruits and insects are a nice treat for her, too, as long as the bulk of her diet is made up of dark greens.

-Another way to make your gravid beardie more comfortable is to give her warm baths often, daily if possible, as her eggs are developing.
+Another way to make your gravid beardie more comfortable is to give her warm baths daily, if possible, as her eggs develop.

 The warm water will not only be incredibly soothing for her, but it will also keep her hydrated, as she will absorb some of the water through her skin.